brejchajan/RestCMS/README.md

 Help us!
 ------------------
-If you like the project we would be glad to help!
+If you like the project we would be glad for help!
 This piece of software needs a lot of different things to be done which requires different people at different positions.
 There is programming in php and JavaScript.
 You can also make translations (at least English - Czech).
 We also need webdesigners, so so HTML and CSS coders are welcome.